The Best Outdoor Cooking Gear for Your Next Camping Trip

 The four biggest banks in Australia are Commonwealth Bank of Australia (CBA), Australian and New Zealand Banking Group (ANZ), Westpac Banking Corporation (WBC), and National Australia Bank (NAB).

 The most common bank amongst backpackers is CBA.
 You can apply online here or head to your nearest branch to set up an account.
 Make sure to bring your passport with you as you will need identification.
-The bank will help you set up your mobile app and then they will post out your card to you.
+The bank will help you set up your mobile app and then they will post your card to you.
 This can take up to 5 business days to receive.

 Apply for a Tax File Number (TFN)

 You can apply here.
 You need a TFN to work.
 It is sent via post and can take up to a week to arrive.
-If you want to start working immediately be sure to sort this sooner rather than later.
+If you want to start working immediately be sure to sort this out sooner rather than later.

 Open a Super Account

 Super is basically a retirement fund.
 It is money put aside by your employer over your working life.
 If you are a temporary resident, you can claim the balance when you leave Australia.
 You must claim the balance within 6 months of leaving.
-A popular super account for backpacker’s is HostPlus.
+A popular super account for backpackers is HostPlus.
 You can become a member here.

 White sandy beach in Australia